All charges against 'Empire' actor Jussie Smollett dropped

 In February, he was charged with felony disorderly conduct after Chicago officers said he orchestrated the alleged hate crime in January on himself because he was unhappy with his salary on the show "Empire."

-His role on the Fox series, where he played Jamal Lyon, was cut from the final episodes of the fifth season "to avoid further disruption on set," the show's executive producers said in a joint statement on Feb.
+As a result of the allegations against Smollett, his role on "Empire," where he played Jamal Lyon, was cut from the final episodes of the fifth season "to avoid further disruption on set," the show's executive producers said in a joint statement on Feb.
 22.

+The producers have not yet commented on the new developments in the case, but 20th Century Fox Television and Fox Entertainment, the studio behind "Empire," said in a statement they were "gratified that all charges against him have been dismissed."

 Smollett had told police on January 29 that he was beaten up by two masked men while he was out getting food in Chicago's Streeterville neighborhood.
 The actor, who is black and gay, said his attackers hurled racist and homophobic slurs before punching him, putting a noose around his neck and pouring what he said was bleach on him.

-Brothers Ola and Abel Osundairo were arrested in February as police investigated the alleged assault but were later released by police.
+Brothers Ola and Abel Osundairo were arrested in February as detectives investigated the alleged assault but were later released by police.
 They are not considered suspects.
-In a statement following the news of Smollett's charges being dropped, the brothers legal team said they are "still reviewing all legal stuff."
+In a statement following the news of Smollett's charges being dropped, the brothers' legal team said they are "still reviewing all legal stuff."

 "Our son and brother is an innocent man whose name and character has been unjustly smeared," the family said.
 "Jussie is a son, a brother, a partner, a champion for human rights, and a genuine soul who would never be capable of what he was falsely accused of."